jeffycyang/bloom-filter-sprint/README.md

 ## Key Characteristics

-- Probabilistic Data Structure - there is a chance for false positives, but it is very memory/space-efficient compared to'conventional' error-free data structures that also utilize hashing, which require an enormous amount of memory/space
+- Probabilistic Data Structure - there is a chance for false positives, but it is very memory/space-efficient compared to'conventional' error-free hashing data structures which require an enormous amount of memory/space

-- Returns only **False Postives**, not **False Negatives** - a database query can only return two possible outcomes: 'Probably in database' or 'Definitely NOT in database'
+- Returns only **False Postives**, no **False Negatives** - a database query can only return two possible outcomes: 'Probably in database' or 'Definitely NOT in database'

 - Database entries cannot be removed, only be added